What I'd Tell My 22-Year-Old Self About Money

 I started my career on Wall Street thinking I understood money.
 I didn't.
 Here's what took me a decade to learn.

 When I started my first job in finance, I thought I had a head start on everyone else when it came to money.
 I had a finance degree.
-I was working in equity research.
-I was literally analyzing companies for a living.
-Building financial models, reading balance sheets, studying how businesses create and destroy value.
+I was working in equity research, building financial models and reading balance sheets and studying how businesses create and destroy value for a living.

-If anyone should have had their personal finances figured out, it was me.
+If anyone should have had her personal finances figured out, it was me.

-Not because I was reckless.
+It wasn’t that I was reckless.
 I wasn’t drowning in debt or living paycheck to paycheck.
-I was doing the surface-level things right.
-Like contributing to my 401(k), not carrying credit card balances, saving some amount every month.
+I was doing the surface-level things right: contributing to my 401(k), not carrying credit card balances, saving some amount every month.
 But I had no system, no philosophy, and no real clarity about what I was building toward.

 I was managing my money on vibes.
 Educated vibes, for sure.
 But vibes.